JRascagneres/HA-NationalGrid/README.md

 ### BMRS - Balancing Mechanism Reporting Service
 An Elexon developed API responsible for reporting power generation, interconnectors, pricing and wind forecasting.\
-Data is provided largely in an XML format but their newer API offers data in JSON too, this integration is moving slowly to the new API, however, the new API is in beta so some endpoint are not yet suitable.
+Data is provided from their newer API which provides data in a JSON format (but optionally others too).

 ### Carbon Itensity API
 A National Grid ESO API developed in partner ship with the University of Oxford is responsible for reporting the carbon intensity of power generation in the UK in grams of carbon dioxide per kilowatt hour.\